 Personas can be used to personify the needs and requirements of your users.
 This will help you build a website with this user in mind.

-A persona represents the user types and is built by giving it a personality (including a name, photo, hobbies..) and describing their goals, values, fears and pain points.
+A persona represents the user types and is built by giving it a personality (including a name, photo, hobbies..) and describing its goals, values, fears, and pain points.